ganeshsp7/Car_Counting-Object-Detection-/README.md

     pip install -r requirements.txt
     ```

 4. Download the YOLOv8 weights and place them in the `Yolo-Weights` directory.
+(Its Already download)

 ## Usage